 Web mapping applications can help community members easily answer questions about their location.
 What resources are available in my county?
 Is my house near a park?
 What school would my children go to if I purchased a house in a specific neighborhood?
-A new configurable app Zone Lookup was added to ArcGIS Online during the June 2019 update which will help community members answer questions about their location in reference to zones.
-Zone Lookup is a responsive app that is optimized on a variety of screen sizes and devices, allowing users to easily interact and view valuable information from any device. ￼ When describing zones in the context of this application, zones are polygon layers that represent a specific characteristic, like flood zones, school districts, electoral precincts, service areas, etc. This article will demonstrate how to configure the application to enable your users to quickly answer questions about zone data.
+Zone Lookup Instant App was added to ArcGIS Online during the June 2019 update which will help community members answer questions about their location in reference to zones.
+Zone Lookup is a responsive app that is optimized on a variety of screen sizes and devices, allowing users to easily interact and view valuable information from any device.
+When describing zones in the context of this application, zones are polygon layers that represent a specific characteristic, like flood zones, school districts, electoral precincts, service areas, etc. This article will demonstrate how to configure the application to enable your users to quickly answer questions about zone data.

 The Zone Lookup app requires that your user inputs a location.
 They can search for an address or define the location by clicking on the map or using the geolocation service on their mobile device.
 The app will determine if the location falls within (intersects) the available zones or not.
 If the searched location is within the zone, information about zones (Search Results) will be returned, if not you will be notified the location is outside of the zone.
 This may seem complicated to explain with words, but the user interaction is simple.
 All the user needs to do is input their address and view the search results.
 Let’s look at how to configure a Zone Lookup app.

 Step 1.
 Create a map

 The map must contain one or more polygons of your zone data.
 For this example, three polygon layers showing High School, Middle School, and Elementary School Districts have been added to the map used in the app.